• Skip to primary navigation

 Fudge ready in the pan waiting to cool down

-When ready, mixture moves slowly as you scrape the bottom of the pan.
+When ready, the mixture moves slowly as you scrape the bottom of the pan.

 Fudge (brigadeiro) cooling on a plate